 Intel and Hazelcast jointly optimize in-memory computing solutions; Intel hardware uniquely accelerates Hazelcast software, making Intel and Hazelcast truly better together.
 Hazelcast’s strategic co-engineering and co-innovation collaboration with Intel is designed to accelerate the performance of real-time applications, artificial intelligence (AI), and the Internet of things (IoT) solutions for enterprises.

-At the center of this initiative is Project Veyron, which is focused on accelerating Hazelcast technologies on Intel platforms, including the 2nd Gen Intel® Xeon® Scalable processor and Intel® Optane™ DC persistent memory.
+At the center of this initiative is Project Veyron, which is focused on accelerating Hazelcast technologies on Intel platforms, including the 2nd Gen Intel® Xeon® Scalable processor and Intel® Optane™ persistent memory (PMem).
 The combination of Intel scalable processors with memory persistence and Hazelcast in-memory solutions offers unprecedented speed, reliability, and scalability at significantly better price /performance ratios.

 Intel/Hazelcast announcement regarding Project Veyron

 In this joint white paper by Intel and Hazelcast, we cover new developments in both in-memory software enablement, as well as new developments with in-memory processors, and how the two solutions will jointly enable the next generation of business and consumer applications.

 In this episode of HazelVision, we cover the basics of installing Hazelcast IMDG using common package managers, starting up a cluster via the Command Line Interface, and writing a simple client program to access the cluster.

 Hazelcast was evaluated as a Strong Performer in this report, and received the top scores possible in the enrichment, throughput, latency and availability criteria.
 Hazelcast also earned a 3 out of 5 score in the sequencing, aggregates, extensibility, usability, options for deployment, and four other criteria.